All Episodes

 Because the people who have succeeded will realize that the people who lost and who disagree with the whole premise that the flag is why the crime took place, those people are still going to be there.

-Because even after the flag is gone, the people who want to support the flag or do not disagree with the removal crowd will still be in disagreement.
+And so the proponents of taking the flag down will be denied their happiness because even after the flag is gone, the people who want to support the flag or do not disagree with the removal crowd will still be in disagreement.

 In other words, their minds will not have changed or will not have been made right following the removal of the flag.

-And I dare say if there is any genuine happiness after the governor signs the bill, it will probably be elected Democrats because they will realize that yet again they have escaped blame for the flag going up on state grounds in the first place.
+And I dare say, if there is any genuine happiness after the governor signs the bill, it will probably be elected Democrats because they will realize that yet again, they have escaped blame for the flag going up on state grounds in the first place.

 Because yes, indeed, it was the Democrat Party that raised that flag.